Mogadishu: Hiraab Imamate

-By the late 19th century, the Imamate began to decline due to internal problems, the Imamate also faced challenges from Imperialist kingdoms, the Zanzibari Sultan from the coast and Geledi Sultanate, and Hobyo Sultanate from the interior from both directions.
+By the late 19th century, the Imamate began to decline due to internal problems, whereas it also faced challenges from Imperialist kingdoms, the Zanzibari Sultan from the coast and Sultanate of the Geledi, and Sultanate of Hobyo from the interior from both directions.

 Geledi Sultanate

-The Sultanate of Geledi and the Omani Empire vied over who would be the superior power on the Benadir Coast, with Sultan Yusuf Mahamud ultimately being the dominant force with the Omanis having a nominal presence and Said bin Sultan even paying tribute to him in order to keep Omani representatives in Mogadishu.
+The Sultanate of Geledi and the Omani Empire vied over who would be the superior power on the Benadir Coast, with Sultan Yusuf Mahamud ultimately being the dominant force with the Omanis having a nominal presence and Said bin Sultan even paying tribute to him to keep Omani representatives in Mogadishu.
 Mogadishu under Abgaal control had been in a period of decline and disarray near the end of the Hiraab Imamate.
 Following a struggle between the two leading figures of each respective quarter (Shingani and Hamarweyn) Sultan Yusuf marched into the city with an 8,000 strong army and ruled in favour of the Shingani leader, with the loser fleeing the city.
 Yusuf would nominate a relative of the deposed chief to lead the Hamarweyn quarter ending the dispute.
 Sultan Yusuf is even referred to as the governor of Mogadishu in some sources, highlighting the power he exerted over the city.

 Despite the Somali political decline, trade with Geledi Sultanate flourished during Geledi Sultan Ahmed Yusuf's reign.
 British explorer John Kirk visited the region in 1873 and noted a variety of things.
 Roughly 20 large dhows were docked in both Mogadishu and Merka filled with grain produced from the farms of the Geledi in the interior.
 Kirk met the Imam Mahmood who reigned over Mogadishu.
-The Shabelle river itself was referred to as the 'Geledi river' by Kirk, perhaps in respect of the volume of produce that the Sultanate output.
+The Shebelle River itself was referred to as the 'Geledi river' by Kirk, perhaps in respect of the volume of produce that the Sultanate output.
 In Barawa there was little grain instead a large quantity of ivory and skins which had already been loaded onto ships destined for Zanzibar.

 The Geledi Sultans were at the height of their power.
 They dominated the East African ivory trade, and also held sway over the Jubba and Shebelle valleys in the hinterland.
 The Omani Sultans' authority in Mogadishu, however, was largely nominal (existing by name only).
 When Imam Azzan bin Qais of Oman sought to build a fort in the city, he was thus obligated to request permission from Sultan Ahmed Yusuf the real power broker who in turn convinced the Hiraab Imam to acquiesce to the decision.
 Omani and later Zanzibari officials were mere representatives of the Sultan to collect customs and needed the fort for their own security rather than control of the city.
 The Fort of Garessa was eventually constructed in 1870.
 The Sultan of Zanzibar later leased and then sold the infrastructure that he had built to the Italians, but not the land itself, which was Somali owned.
+In the late 1800s, the Khedivate of Egypt temporarily occupied Mogadishu without facing any local opposition.
+However, due to logistical challenges and the deployment of warships by Britain, they were forced to retreat.